Variable#

 scale

 attributes.
-That said, any missing attributes will be filled in with the default
+Any missing attributes will be filled in with the default

 record values (see Variable Types).